 What a ridiculous example I was.
-Here my daughter had a vision and a concept she wanted to at least try and because of my own expectations and insecurities, I was the nay-sayer, the negative influence and the wall that was holding back a productive artistic expression for a child.
+My daughter had a vision and a concept she wanted to at least try.
+But, because of my own expectations and insecurities, I was the naysayer, the negative influence and the wall that was holding back a productive artistic expression for a child.
 So I bucked up, slapped myself around for a bit and grabbed my camera bag topped with dust from months of inactivity.
 And under her direction, the photoshoot began.

 She grabbed a stool and placed it on her bed.
 Since I knew I’d have to do some photo manipulation in Photoshop, I placed my camera on top of her dresser since my tripod was absent.
 (By keeping the camera in the same place on each shot, it makes it easier to composite photos together later.)
 I started by letting her direct and pose to see what exactly her vision was.
 She knew the picture wouldn’t be believable if her hair wasn’t moving so she directed her lovely sister assistant to flip her hair.